 Our central San Francisco Bay Area location means you'll only be 10 minutes from downtown Mill Valley for essentials and just 15 minutes to the Golden Gate Bridge, the entrance to everyone's favorite city, San Francisco.

 You'll be surrounded by our world famous redwoods and feel like a million miles from the hustle and bustle.
 There is virtually instant access to hundreds of miles of biking and hiking trails just up and across the road leading to Muir Woods or Mount Tamalpais.
 It's a 10 minute drive to Muir Beach and 20 minutes to Stinson Beach for surfing, beach combing, and sunset bonfires.
 Maybe a scenic 45 minute drive to the heart of Napa or Sonoma wine country is what's on your agenda.
 You may want to take a hike or drive through redwood and fir forests to quaint Mill Valley to shop or hang out in our charming town square.
-Or maybe hike up Mount Tamalpais through Douglas Fir forests and California chaparral teeming with wildlife and fields of poppies and native irises, manzanita and ancient Coast Live Oaks.
+Or perhaps hike up Mount Tamalpais through native Douglas Fir forests and California chaparral teeming with wildlife and fields of poppies and native irises, red bark peeling manzanita and ancient Coast Live Oaks.
 Maybe enjoy a meal at one of the many restaurants, catch a comedy show or a concert at the famous Sweetwater Club or the Marin Theater Company.
 Only a 5 minute jaunt from Mill Valley will take you to the artist mecca of Sausalito.
 There you'll visit dozens of art galleries, shops, and more restaurants right on the edge of the bay.
-You can enjoy attractions like the Bay Model and see the world renowned and colorful houseboats, visit the spa at Cavallo Point, overlooking the water with Golden Gate Bridge vistas and breathtaking city views.
-You may want to swing by Green Gulch Farm or take a lesson on meditation at world renowned Spirit Rock spiritual center both amongst the famous gardens and organic farmland then take a scenic drive up the coast to Tomales bay and feast on fresh out of the water oysters at Hog Island Farm.
+From there take a ferry to San Francisco cruising through the beautiful bay waters with unbelievable stunning vistas of the surrounding communities on the shores landing at the world famous San Francisco Ferry Building with it's foodie favored Saturday Farmer's Market.
+Or stay in Sausalito where you can enjoy attractions like the Bay Model and see the much photographed, renowned and colorful houseboats, visit the spa at Cavallo Point, overlooking the water with gorgeous Golden Gate Bridge vistas and breathtaking city views.
+You may want to go locavore and swing by Green Gulch Farm to pick up fresh veggies or take a lesson on meditation at world renowned Spirit Rock spiritual center getting there by passing through lush organic farmland continuing on the scenic drive up the coast to Tomales bay.
+Stop and feast on fresh-out-of-the-water oysters at Hog Island Farm.
 Perhaps after taking a hike amongst Fallow and Axis deer at Point Reyes National Park you may end up with tour of local cheese making at Cowgirl Creamery.
 You could rent a kayak and paddle to historic Angel Island passing the ferries taking passengers across the waters of San Francisco Bay.
-Maybe the next day you'll be on that same ferry taking in the expansive bay water views over to the City to shop at the world renowned Ferry Building and Saturday Farmers' Market.

 Of course you can always just hang out, grill some dinner and watch the sunset over one of the last old growth Redwood forests in the world.

-Small, well behaved dogs are welcome as we have two (probably less well behaved) Basenjis.
+We have two Basenjis.
 (Basenjis are small to medium, short haired, willful, disobedient, food focused, African hunting dogs that are unable to bark but well able to beg).
-If you plan to bring your furry friend please note, we ask for an extra $20 per night, not to exceed $100 to help with the "fur removal."

 Since we live on the property, we always let the guests determine the extent of our interaction with them.
 We would be glad to give directions as well as activity and restaurant recommendations but always respect our guests' privacy and boundaries.